 The cave is located 5 km west of Dryanovo, and about 70 km south of the River Danube (Figure 6.1).
 The site formed at the mouth of a large karstic system, and its deposits encompass late MP and early UP occupations.
-It was excavated by D. Garrod in 1938, but is best known from more extensive excavations (1971–75) by a Polish-Bulgarian team (Ginter & Kozłowski 1982).
+It was excavated by D. Garrod in 1938, but is best known from more extensive excavations (1971–5) by a Polish-Bulgarian team (Ginter & Kozłowski 1982).
 The assemblage from layer 11 was first interpreted as initial Aurignacian because of the various UP tool types and presence of blades (Kozłowski & Otte 2000).
-Revison of the lithic collection contested the link with the Aurignacian (Rigaud & Lucas 2006), and the assemblage was redefined as transitional MP to UP, based on the blade technology with Levallois technological elements (Tsanova & Bordes 2003; Teyssandier 2005).
+Revision of the lithic collection contested the link with the Aurignacian (Rigaud & Lucas 2006), and the assemblage was redefined as transitional MP to UP, based on the blade technology with Levallois technological elements (Tsanova & Bordes 2003; Teyssandier 2005).

 Figure 6.1 Here